 Persistent Identifiers

 The Persistent Identifiers module allows users to create or import persistent identifiers (PIDs) and assign them to Omeka S items.
-These PIDs can be assigned at item creation, via the item edit screen, or by batch edit.
-They can also be removed using the item edit or batch edit screens.
-PIDs may also be "extracted" from existing metadata fields.
-Once assigned, accessing an item's PID in-browser resolves to a stable, non-site-specific landing page containing the item's metadata, media, and any sites the item is assigned to.
+These PIDs can be made ("minted") and assigned at item creation, via the item editing screen, or during batch edits.
+They can be removed individually or in batches.
+Existing PIDs may be extracted from item metadata.

 General settings